Open Air Suit

-Open Air Suit is an album by the improvisational collective Air featuring Henry Threadgill, Steve McCall, and Fred Hopkins recorded in New York in 1978 featuring four of Threadgill's compositions.
+Open Air Suit is an album by the improvisational collective Air, featuring Henry Threadgill, Steve McCall, and Fred Hopkins.
+It was recorded in New York in 1978 and contains four of Threadgill's compositions.
 It has not been reissued as an individual CD, but it was included in the 8-CD Complete Novus and Columbia Recordings of Henry Threadgill and Air issued by Mosaic Records.

 Reception

-The Allmusic review by Scott Yanow states: "The music played by this talented trio is complex yet ultimately logical.
+The AllMusic review by Scott Yanow states: "The music played by this talented trio is complex yet ultimately logical.
 The talented musicians seem to communicate instantly with each other and they consistently develop their music in the same direction on this stimulating set".